Dreem-Organization/RobustSleepNet/README.md

 # RobustSleepNet

-The repo is contains the code from our paper xxxx:
+The repo is contains the code from our paper [RobustSleepNet: Transfer learning for automated sleep staging at scale](https://ieeexplore.ieee.org/document/9492125):

 - It allows to train a model on data from one or several sleep studies and to use it to perform sleep staging accurately on an unseen sleep study.
 RobustSleepNet works out-of-the box on new sleep studies (even with a different PSG montage)